 To grow and take advantage of new market opportunities, companies will refocus their resources on expanding revenue centers and production capacity.

 Where territory managers may have been operating with smaller sales teams serving a retrenched customer base, they will now begin to add headcount.
-Factories will reopen shuttered production lines (some already have) and bring back idled workers.
+As the supply lines begin to flow smoothly again, factories will reopen shuttered production lines (some already have) and bring back idled workers.
 Back-office cost centers, however, will not add to headcount as quickly.
-Companies will assume that scaled down back-office teams have achieved optimum productivity, that they can therefore stay at recession levels for the foreseeable future, and that they will scale easily once there is no risk that the recovery will stall on more bad news from Europe or some other inexplicable market glitch.
+Companies will assume that scaled down back-office teams have achieved optimum productivity, that they can therefore stay at reduced levels for the foreseeable future, and that they will scale easily once there is no risk that the recovery will stall again with the next COVID-19 wave.

 Number of Different ERP Instances